Skip to main content

 Click Publish

-Open agent settings → Publish to Marketplace
+Open agent settings and select Publish to Marketplace.

 4